hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend.html.md

 * `jwt_validation_pubkeys` - (Optional) A list of PEM-encoded public keys to use to authenticate signatures locally.
 Cannot be used in combination with `oidc_discovery_url`

+* `jwt_supported_algs` - (Optional) A list of supported signing algorithms.
+Vault 1.1.0 defaults to [RS256] but future or past versions of Vault may differ

 ## Attributes Reference

 No additional attributes are exposed by this resource.